Try Pilates For Your Back Pain - Strengthen Your Core For A Healthy Back

 But with a smaller class you'll get much more personal feedback which will help you to stay healthy.

-And to give you an idea of what to expect from pilates, take a look at the video below which features a gentle beginners routine for the lower back:
+And to give you an idea of what to expect from Pilates, take a look at the videos above.

-However as I mentioned in the previous section, performing the techniques correctly is absolutely vital if you are going to avoid damaging your backs further when doing pilates.
+However, as I mentioned in the previous section, performing the techniques correctly is absolutely vital if you are going to avoid damaging your back further when doing Pilates.

-And once you've got the hang of it there's nothing to stop you making the most of these videos.
+But once you've got the hang of it there's nothing to stop you making the most of these videos and the countless others on YouTube.

-I hope that after reading through this article you can see the value of pilates.
+I hope that after reading through this article you can see the value of Pilates for people with back pain.

-Because having a strong core can really help your back as it provides support for your spine as you move throughout the day.
+Because having a strong core can really help to provides support and stability for your spine as you move throughout the day.

 Because trust me, you'll find it both challenging and rewarding.